This course WILL count towards the in-person requirement for the DAS (tactical and strategic tier) certificate program.

 NOTE: Links to software will be included in registration materials.
 Students are encouraged to pre-install applications and will be invited to attend office hours with instructors prior to the course to attempt to resolve any issues.
 Students will have the opportunity to participate in hands-on activities as part of the course, but instructors will have limited ability to troubleshoot during the class.

 Previously titled Accessioning and Ingest of Electronic Records

-Lara Friedman-Shedlov (she/they) is the Digital Records Archivist for the Archives and Special Collections (ASC) Department at the University of Minnesota Libraries, and also Description and Access Archivist for the Kautz Family YMCA Archives, one of the collecting units within ASC.
+Lara Friedman-Shedlov (she/they) is the Digital Records Archivist for the Archives and Special Collections (ASC) Department at the University of Minnesota Libraries.
 They are responsible for coordinating ingest and processing of born digital archival materials for the department.
-They are currently serving as co-chair of SAA Metadata and Descriptive Objects Section and a member of SAA's Digital Archives Specialist Subcommittee.
-They are also active in the DLF Born Digital Access Working Group, the Midwest Archives Conference and the Rare Books and Manuscripts Section (RBMS) of the Association of College and Research Libraries (ACRL).
+They are currently serving as co-chair of SAA Metadata and Descriptive Objects Section and are also active in the DLF Born Digital Access Working Group, the Digital Archival TraNsfer, iNgest, and PackagiNg Group (DANNNG), the Midwest Archives Conference and the Rare Books and Manuscripts Section (RBMS) of the Association of College and Research Libraries (ACRL).

-Mike Shallcross (he/him) has served as the Digital Preservation Librarian for the Indiana University Libraries and Assistant Director for Curation at the University of Michigan’s Bentley Historical Library.
+Mike Shallcross (he/him) is an senior associate archivist at the Inter-university Consortium for Political and Social Research (ICPSR) and previously served as the Digital Preservation Librarian for the Indiana University Libraries and Assistant Director for Curation at the University of Michigan’s Bentley Historical Library.
 He has taught graduate courses in archives and digital preservation at the University of Michigan School of Information and Indiana University Luddy School of Informatics, Computing, and Engineering; was a member of the SAA Publications Board from 2011-2018; and is a co-chair of the SAA Metadata and Digital Object Section (2020-2022).